TheAsianFish/Patrick-Chung/README.md

 - Data-driven automation and AI pipelines for optimization
 - AI for productivity and education
 - Building products that move from zero → one
+- Turning ideas into real solutions for real people
 - Break into startups

 ---